BicentennialSoftware/parascope-xr-site/README.md

 #### Setup

-1. Same GyrOSC connection as Mode 42 — enable the **Barometer** channel in GyrOSC in addition to (or instead of) Magnetometer
+1. Install **ZIG SIM** (free) on iPhone (App Store)
+2. Put both devices on the same Wi-Fi network
+3. In ZIG SIM: set target IP to the Quest's IP address, port **9000**, enable **Barometer**
-2. Switch to Mode 43 — the first reading auto-sets the baseline
+4. Switch to Mode 43 — the first reading auto-sets the baseline
-3. Optional: pull trigger to manually recalibrate the baseline to the current reading
+5. Optional: pull trigger to manually recalibrate the baseline to the current reading
-4. Watch the graph — sudden drops are associated with cold spots and pressure anomalies
+6. Watch the graph — sudden drops are associated with cold spots and pressure anomalies

 #### HUD Display (Mode 43)